About the workshop

 • How to find existing evidence

 • How to prioritise different impacts

 • How to apply impact assessment to performance- managed delivery

 • The principles and methods of cost-effectiveness and cost-benefit analysis

 • How to draw upon impact evaluations and assessments from developed and developing countries.

 The workshop will enable you to:

-- Use the methods of impact evaluation to identify the most effective, efficient and value for money policy initiatives
+• Use methods of impact evaluation to identify the most effective, efficient and value for money policy initiatives

 • Undertake delivery reviews and develop action plans where impacts are not being achieved

 • Improve the accountability of policy-making and public services in your locality, region or country.